AnushkaSaha25/PoLoN-Process/README.md

 - Predicts the **expected counts** (Poisson mean) and **most probable counts** (Poisson mode) for new input points.
 - Computes **Monte Carlo-based 95% confidence intervals** for predicted counts.
 - Generates plots showing the predictive mean, confidence intervals, and most probable outputs.
+> **Note:** The main functions are defined in `helpers.py` for future reuse and do not appear directly in the Jupyter notebook.
+> This modular structure allows users to reuse functions without modifying notebook code.

 ##### **Inputs**